model-checking/kani/docs/src/rustc-hacks.md

 # Working with `rustc`

-Kani is developed on the top of the rust compiler, which is not distributed on [crates.io](https://crates.io/) and it depends on bootstrapping mechanisms to properly build its components.
+Kani is developed on the top of the Rust compiler, which is not distributed on [crates.io](https://crates.io/) and depends on bootstrapping mechanisms to properly build its components.
 Thus, our dependency on `rustc` crates are not declared in our `Cargo.toml`.